susom/mirc-ctp/README.md

 Included in this project is the MIRC-CTP command-line [DicomAnonymizerTool](https://github.com/johnperry/DicomAnonymizerTool) which allows de-identification of DICOM studies without installing the entire MIRC-CTP application.
 The Stanford IRT-RIT anonymization pipeline uses this same library.

+### DICOM anonymization scripts ###
+* `stanford-anonymizer.script`: This file specifies which DICOM tags should be modified or removed.
+* `stanford-filter.script`: This file specifies which DICOM instances should be removed.
+Currently includes image types known to have pixel data with PHI, for example secondary derived screens (screenshots).

+The anonymization scripts are based off the [DICOM-PS3.15E-Basic](http://dicom.nema.org/dicom/2013/output/chtml/part15/PS3.15.html) profile with additional rules for tags known to contain PHI.
+All vendor-specific (eg. odd-numbered) tags are also removed.

 ### Installation (MacOS)

 First ensure you have the [Oracle JDK v.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed.